Masses, Sheets and Rigid SCFTs: Local geometry of the Hitchin system

 \subsection{Sheets : A first look}

 For present purposes, it is sufficient to recall some basic definitions about sheets in complex Lie algebras.
 Let $U_d$ be the union of adjoint orbits of complex dimension $d$ in a complex Lie algebra $\mathfrak{g}$.
 The irreducible components of $U_d$ are called \textbf{sheets}.
 As we will review in the next section, a sheet in a Lie algebra always contains exactly one nilpotent orbit.
 A sheet may additionally contain non-nilpotent orbits.
-When the non-nilpotent orbits in a sheet are semi-simple, then the corresponding sheet is called a Dixmier sheet.
+When a sheet contains orbits that are semi-simple, then the corresponding sheet is called a Dixmier sheet.
 When studying sheets, it is often simpler to first consider the case of Dixmier sheets and then generalize to an arbitrary sheet.

 Let $\mathcal{O}_e$ denote the unique nilpotent orbit in a Dixmier sheet and let $e$ be a nilpotent element in this orbit.
 Let $s$ denote a semi-simple element in one of the infinite number of semi-simple orbits in this Dixmier sheet.
 Let $P$ be one of the parabolic subgroups associated to the Dixmier sheet.
 Such a choice of $P$ is usually termed a choice of a polarization for the nilpotent orbit $\mathcal{O}_e$.
 Let us denote this moduli space by $\mathcal{M}^{loc}(\alpha, \beta + i\gamma)$ since this is the local moduli space for the tame Hitchin system.